Updated: October 22, 2023

 Clean your scalp when it gets dirty in a protective style to prevent product build-up from clogging your scalp.

-As I said the second point above, water goes where it is not.
+As I said in the second point above, water goes where it is not.
 This is important to note because of how certain ingredients are designed to work in products.

 Glycerin, for example, is a humectant.